astronomer/docs/astro/how-to-ci-cd.md

 - Enforce automated testing, which increases code quality and allows your team to respond quickly in case of an error or failure.
 - Configure more granular user permissions by managing access and changes to your Astro project source code in your version control tool.

-There are many strategies for organizing your source code and building CI/CD pipelines, and each has its own benefits and limitations.
-Use this document to determine what kind of CI/CD system you want to support, then see [CI/CD templates](ci-cd.md) for setup steps and examples.

-# Prerequisites

-## Chose a Deployment strategy
+## Choose a Deployment strategy

 You can set up CI/CD pipelines to manage multiple Deployments and repositories based on your team structure.
 The most common strategies are:

-- Single Git repository to a single Deployment
-- Multiple Git repositories to a single Deployment
-- S3 bucket and Git repository to a single Deployment
+- Single-environment: This method is the easiest way to get started with CI/CD on Astro.
+- Multiple-environment: This method is best for most teams and is recommended by Astronomer.
+- Bucket-based: This method is best for teams migrating from Amazon Managed Workflows for Apache Airflow (MWAA) or Google Cloud Composer (GCC).
+- DAG-repository: This method is best for teams that manage all DAGs for all Astro projects in a single Git repository.

 Read the following topics to learn which strategy is right for you.
+Advanced data teams might follow a custom CI/CD strategy that is not described here and is optimized for a particular use case or team structure.
+If you're not sure which CI/CD strategy is right for you, contact your customer success representative.

-### Single Git repository to a single Deployment
+### Single environment

-To deploy code from a single Git repository to an Astro Deployment with CI/CD, you store a complete Astro project in your Git repository and use Astro CLI commands to push the code from the repository to a Deployment.
-Whenever you push code to your GitHub repository, the CI/CD pipeline is triggered and pushes the code changes from your repository to Astro.
+The easiest and most cost-effective way to get started with CI/CD on Astro is to maintain a single Git repository that corresponds to a single Astro project and Deployment.

+This method assumes that you have:

+- 1 Astro project.
+- 1 Git repository with all Airflow and Astro project files.
+- 1 Astro Workspace for your project.
+- 1 Astro Deployment.
+- 1 primary and long-living branch in your Git repository.
+Astronomer recommends `main`.

+With this method, you can configure a CI/CD pipeline that deploys code to Astro every time a change is made to an Astro project file in your Git repository.
+To deploy a change to a DAG or add a new Python package:

+- Test all DAG and Astro project changes locally with the Astro CLI.
+See [Test and troubleshoot locally](test-and-troubleshoot-locally.md).
+- Create a new, short-lived branch in your Git repository with the change and open a Pull Request (PR) against the `main` branch for review.
+- When the PR is approved and merged to `main`, the change is automatically deployed to your Deployment on Astro.

 ``mermaid
 flowchart LR;